-Student Learning Outcomes (SLO) Statements exist in all learning environments.
+Student Learning Outcomes (SLO) Statements exist for all learning environments.

 Those SLO's relevant to Academic degree programs are designed and articulated for each separate degree program and an example is provided for each.
 The curriculum map lists student learning outcomes and the required courses that contribute to students' competently learning the content knowledge, skills, competencies, and practices specific to the degree program.
 Course level student learning outcomes are listed on every syllabus.
 An example for the Recreation and Leisure Studies program is shown (course syllabus).
 The syllabus serves to inform students of the course expectations and identifies how each course serves to educate the student towards having the knowledge, skills, and values required for their degree program of study.
 Each academic unit uses this mapping structure to ensure that students are prepared in their degree programs and use this system to continuously confirm that academic programs are current.
 Faculty are available to visit about program specific student learning outcomes and students are encouraged to proactively engage in their knowing and understanding of how academic programming is designed and improved upon.

 Student Affairs Learning Outcomes are integrated into all Student Affairs co-curricular programming and consistent with academic programs are aligned with institution-wide learning goals.
 Co-curricular learning experiences are powerful and often provide students with the ability to hone and practice knowledge learned within the classroom.
 Keen on integrating learning experiences to engage students in making those connections between the world in which they live and how they can provide leadership for the common good is a by-product of co-curricular and academic programming.
 Student Affairs assesses the effectiveness of these student learning experiences and collaborates with academic leaders to make these learning experiences seamless.